11 Symptoms of Shingles You Might Be Ignoring

 Shingles symptom: Sharp, stabbing pain

-“Shingles pain usually has a sharp stabbing, burning, intensely itchy, or pins-and-needles quality,” says Alison Lynch, MD, a primary care physician in San Diego, CA. It usually shows up in the trunk area of the body, including the chest and upper and lower back.
+“Shingles pain usually has a sharp stabbing, burning, intensely itchy, or pins-and-needles quality,” says Alison Lynch, MD, a primary care physician in San Diego, California.
+It usually shows up in the trunk area of the body, including the chest and upper and lower back.
 Dr. Lynch says this symptom can begin several days before the rash appears.
-Keep an eye out for these over-the-counter medicines that ease every type of aches and pains.
+Consider taking one of these over-the-counter medicines that ease every type of aches and pains.

 - Tracy Lippard, MD, geriatrician for Kaiser Permanente, Longmont, CO.